 201 KAR 26:145.
 Code of conduct.

-NECESSITY, FUNCTION, AND CONFORMITY: KRS 319.032(1)(c) requires the board to establish requirements for disciplining a credential holder of this board, whether a licensed psychologist, certified psychologist, certified psychologist with autonomous functioning, licensed psychological practitioner, licensed psychological associate, an applicant or a holder of a temporary license.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 319.032(1)(c) requires the board to promulgate administrative regulations to establish requirements for disciplining a credential holder of this board, whether a licensed psychologist, certified psychologist, certified psychologist with autonomous functioning, licensed psychological practitioner, licensed psychological associate, an applicant, or a holder of a temporary license.
 This administrative regulation establishes a code of conduct for a person practicing psychology.

 (2) "Confidential information" means information revealed by a client or clients or otherwise obtained by a credential holder in a professional relationship